MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/zero-hour-auto-purge.md

   - You can select one or multiple domains.

   - Once you save the policy, the domain exception list is exempt from the policy setting.

+For more information on creating policies, see [Quarantine policies](quarantine-policies.md).
+Note that creating custom policies is currently not supported in this release.

 #### Create ZAP quarantine policies in PowerShell